-The school admits pupils with already identified SEN, as well as identifying and providing for pupils not previously identified as having SEN. The admission arrangements for pupils with SEN who do not have an EHCP are the same as for the school as a whole.
+The school admits pupils with already identified SEND, as well as identifying and providing for pupils not previously identified as having SEND.
+The admission arrangements for pupils with SEND who do not have an EHCP are the same as for the school as a whole.

 The school is designed with access for disabled pupils in mind, and ensures that disabled pupils are not placed at a substantial disadvantage compared to other pupils who are not disabled.
 Provision will be made at the earliest opportunity to make any necessary adaptations.
-(Please see the Accessibility Plan for further details).
+(Please see the Accessibility Plan on school website for further details).